mcaceresb/highlight-sas-stata/README.md

 ---------------

 This repo contains SAS and Stata highlighting implementations for

 - [Pygments](https://bitbucket.org/birkenfeld/pygments-main), a syntax highlighter written in python.
 I wrote this to use with [minted](https://github.com/gpoore/minted), a LaTeX code highlighter uses pygments.
+- [Pandoc](http://pandoc.org), a document converter that converts [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) into a wide array of formats.
+The syntax highlighting works for PDF, DOCX, and HTML output.
 - [Listings](http://tug.ctan.org/tex-archive/macros/latex/contrib/listings/), a LaTeX implementation of syntax highlighting.
 - [Highlight.js](https://github.com/isagalaev/highlight.js), a syntax highlighter written in JavaScript.
 (SAS only; Stata was already available).